 - Share how often you expect to be sent progress updates

 Setting the right expectations goes both ways of course.
-In order for your digital marketing consultant to do their job, they will need things that only you can provide such as:
+In order for your expert to do their job, they will need things that only you can provide such as:

 - Existing brand messaging and assets